 The Court of Honor

-Courts of Honor are gatherings for Scouts, families, and guests where the troop and troop members are recognized for their achievements.
+Courts of Honor are formal gatherings for Scouts, families, and guests where the troop and troop members are recognized for their achievements.
+All Scouts who have advanced in rank or earned merit badges since the last Court of Honor, are recognized.
+We typically have three per year.

 Be Prepared

-Following these tips will help make the court of honor smooth and stress free.
+Following these tips will help make the Court of Honor smooth and stress free.
 Showing up in your full, neat, field uniform will make you look sharp.
 It shows that you take yourself and your fellow Scouts seriously.
 It demonstrates respect for Scouting.
 It signals that you respect your audience.

 All that just by making an effort to present yourself formally and neatly.